Yasaswithagaddam31/Yasaswithagaddam31/README.md

 **_Data Science Intern | Skilled in AI & ML | Passionate Problem Solver_**

 ## 👋 Welcome to My GitHub!
-I am currently a Data Science Intern, combining technical expertise and analytical skills to solve real-world problems through data.
+I am currently a Data Science Intern and pursuing a Master’s in Data Science at **The George Washington University**.
+I combine technical expertise and analytical skills to solve real-world problems through data.
 With a strong academic and professional background, I enjoy building machine learning models, conducting data-driven analyses, and creating impactful visualizations.

 ---